The AI Scientist: Sakana's Bot That Hacks Its Own Code to Keep Running

 AI uses feedback to improve (supposedly)

 Papers rated "Weak Accept" at top ML conferences This is AI reviewing AI-generated work in a closed loop.
-If that sounds like a
+Sakana acknowledges the risks: "The Automated Reviewer, if deployed online by reviewers, may significantly

 lower review quality and impose undesirable biases on papers."
 What This Actually Means The AI Scientist represents both the promise and the danger of current AI: Promise / Reality